Ken Casey

-Kenneth William Casey Jr. (born April 15, 1969) is an American musician who is the primary songwriter, one of the lead singers and bassist of the Boston Celtic punk group the Dropkick Murphys.
+Kenneth William Casey Jr. (born April 15, 1969) is an American musician who is the primary songwriter, one of the lead singers, and formerly bassist of the Boston Celtic punk group Dropkick Murphys.
 Casey was one of the original members, starting the band in 1996 with guitarist Rick Barton and singer Mike McColgan.
-He is the only original member of the Dropkick Murphys left in the band, though drummer Matt Kelly joined shortly after formation in 1997.
+He is the only original member of the Dropkick Murphys left in the band, though drummer Matt Kelly joined shortly after their formation in 1997.

 Casey is known for his melodic vocal parts and solid punk rock bass playing.
-For the People, the Dropkick Murphys thirteenth and most recent album, was released in 2025.
 Casey also founded the charity group The Claddagh Fund, owns two Boston restaurants, McGreevy's (which closed in August 2020) and Yellow Door Taqueria, and runs his own boxing promotion called Murphys Boxing.
 Casey has a small role in the 2016 film Patriots Day, about the 2013 Boston Marathon bombing and the subsequent terrorist manhunt.

 Early life

 Casey was born and raised in Milton, Massachusetts.
 The son of Eileen Kelly and Ken Casey Sr., he is of Irish descent.
 His father died when he was very young and he was brought up under the wing of his grandfather, John Kelly, a teamster and union worker.
 The Dropkick Murphys song "Boys on the Docks" is dedicated to Kelly.

 He worked in various jobs and studied at University of Massachusetts Boston before forming the band.